 The Department of Technical Services is a unit within the Office of the Vice-President (Research).

-Jeff Green is a senior communications advisor with the Office of the Vice-President (Research).
+Jeff Green is manager of communications in the Office of the Vice-President (Research).
 He can be reached at email@example.com.